jmieczkowski04/RPNParser/README.md

 # Reverse polish notation calculator

 ## Requirements
 This program requires installed xxhash library.
-To install it use vcpkg.
+It must me avalible from pkg-config.

 ## How does it translate to normal math?